mingonchung/mingonchung.github.io/_pages/about.md

 ## Welcome

 I am a postdoctoral associate at the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.
 As a sustainability scientist, I leverage environmental data science to investigate the complex dynamics of coupled human and natural systems.
 My research examines how anthropogenic environmental change alters ecosystem services and how nature-based solutions can mitigate these impacts.
 Using open, cross-sector data, I integrate advanced data science techniques into systems modeling.
-My overall research aims to promote equitable and sustainable management strategies for disadvantaged communities through informed landscape planning and cross-border management.
+My research aims to promote equitable and sustainable management strategies for disadvantaged communities through informed landscape planning and cross-border management.

 ## Area of interest